Müller (company): History

 Through a joint venture with PepsiCo's Quaker Foods division, Müller entered the market in the United States in August 2012.
 The company's plant in the United States opened in Batavia, New York, in June 2013, and was the distribution hub for the United States.
 However, the company announced in December 2015 that it would close the plant.
 The plant reopened in July 2017, under new ownership by Alpina Foods, but closed down again in January 2019.

+Müller condemned animal abuse that was uncovered in September 2024 at one of the farms supplying the company.

 Operations

 The Müller group is one of the largest dairy groups in the world, with an estimated turnover in the dairy sector of around €3.3 billion (2013).
 In total, the group generates annual sales of around €5.7 billion (2019) and employs around 27,500 people worldwide (2019).

 Dairy brands

 The group includes a number of companies operating under the Müller name, including the original Molkerei Alois Müller GmbH & Co.
 KG and Müller Dairy (U.K.).
 It is best known for its range of yogurts, including the trademark 'Müller Corner', and fresh milk based drinks.

 The group includes subsidiaries with independent brands such as Müller, Müller Wiseman, Müller Quaker Dairy, Weihenstephan, Sachsenmilch and Käserei Loose.
 Private labels and basic dairy products such as butter, UHT milk, lactose powder and whey protein complete the portfolio.

 In addition to the companies operating under the Müller name, the group wholly or partly owns the Molkerei Weihenstephan, Sachsenmilch and Käserei Loose dairy companies in Germany, the Mlékárna Pragolaktos dairy in the Czech Republic, and Müller Milk & Ingredients in the United Kingdom.